Elorri/SuperDuo/Superduo_Roadmap.md

   - [x] handle cases when data returned from the serveur is null ex:no string, no authors, etc either display a white space, or don't add this in your db

 ##### 1.1_building_a_total_experience
-  - [ ] button "rechercher" se transforme en button "OK" when rotating the screen "list of book"
-  - [ ] button "scan" se transforme en button "OK" when rotating the screen "add a book"
-  - [ ] settings has no toolbar
+  - [x] settings has no toolbar
-  - [ ] setting does not display current option
+  - [x] setting does not display current option
   - [x] scan button display a toast
-  - [ ] add floating action button
+  - [x] add floating action button

 ### Release 2
 The user can search for book without internet connection and the app does not crashes or when adding a book.